Overton-on-Dee: History

 The settlement is not mentioned in the Domesday Book, but was first recorded in 1195, via a 14th-century source, as Ouerton.
 Its name was also recorded as Overtone in 1201, Awtun, in the 14th century and Ortyn in the 15th, all of which are forms of a name meaning "settlement on the bank [of the Dee]".
-A castle was built here in the 12th century by Madog ap Maredudd, a prince of Powys: Overton was granted the right to a weekly market and annual fair in 1279 by the English king Edward I and became a borough by royal charter in 1292, at which time 56 taxpayers lived there.
+A castle was built here in the 12th century by Madog ap Maredudd, a prince of Powys: Overton was granted the right to a weekly market and annual fair in 1279 by the English king Edward I and became a borough by royal charter in 1292, at which time 56 taxpayers lived there, and was later referred to as a "market town".
 One of Overton's earliest appearances in history was as one of the first targets of the revolt of 1294–95, led by Madog ap Llywelyn.

 Overton is situated in a former exclave of the traditional county of Flintshire known as Maelor Saesneg ("English Maelor").
 In 1536, under the rule of Henry VIII, it was included into the county of Flintshire, forming the Hundred of Maelor.
 Although part of Flintshire, Overton was within an exclave, surrounded by Cheshire, Shropshire and Denbighshire, and became the administrative centre of the area, often referred to as Flintshire Detached, which included the villages of Bangor on Dee, Bettisfield, Bronington, Hanmer, Knolton, Penley, Tybroughton, Willington and Worthenbury.

 In 1887 a Boundary Commission was appointed to review the boundaries of counties in England and Wales.
 At an inquiry in Overton, it was found that most of the population of the area favoured it becoming part of Shropshire and this was later supported by resolution of the Flintshire justices of the peace.
 However, when local government legislation was introduced no change was made.

 Under the Local Government Act 1894 the area became Overton Rural District, remaining as a detached part of Flintshire until 1974.

 Between 1974 and 1996 Overton was administered as part of the short-lived county of Clwyd.
 The community (parish) and county boundary between it and Erbistock (in historic Denbighshire) is, in part, on the west side of the river due to oxbow formation in the river.
 It is now in Wrexham borough.